 Mona Lisa and mappers

-One of LRO's main non-water findings was showing that temperatures on the moon may be more frigid than Pluto.
-In one spot on Hermite Crater, the temperature was recorded as minus 415 degrees F (minus 248 C).
-Pluto's temperature is estimated at minus 300 F (minus 184 C), although more information will be available when the New Horizons mission reaches the dwarf planet in 2015.
+One of LRO's main non-water findings was showing that temperatures on the moon might be more frigid than Pluto.
+In one spot on Hermite Crater, the temperature was recorded as minus 415 degrees Fahrenheit (minus 248 Celsius).
+Pluto's temperature is estimated at minus 300 F (minus 184 C).

 In 2011, LRO completed a topographic map covering more than 98 percent of the moon's surface.
 "We can now determine slopes of all major geologic terrains on the moon at 100-meter scale, determine how the crust has deformed, better understand impact crater mechanics, investigate the nature of volcanic features and better plan future robotic and human missions to the moon," stated Mark Robinson of Arizona State University, and principal investigator of the Lunar Reconnaissance Orbiter Camera, that year.